BlackAnon22/BlackAnon22.github.io/posts/hackthebox/nodeblog.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/8c577984-7dd5-4d32-960f-a32d4d51567c)

-"Node-serialize" typically refers to a vulnerability or security risk related to the use of the ```serialization```
+"Node-serialize" typically refers to a vulnerability or security risk related to the use of the ```serialization```.
+This [blog](https://opsecx.com/index.php/2017/02/08/exploiting-node-js-deserialization-bug-for-remote-code-execution/) actually helped in understanding how to exploit this vulnerability

 Capture the request of the webpage again using burpsuite and take a look at the cookie that is being used